 In giving power to the government to perform this critical security function, we create the potential to abuse that power.
 In the American criminal justice system, we see two competing and equally essential ideas: We demand security and freedom from governmental abuse of power.
 These freedoms are collectively known as individual rights or civil liberties.
 These civil rights are woven into the very fabric of our government at both the state and federal levels.

-In this context, we can view the criminal justice system is a collection of rules and people (usually in the form of public agencies) working together to protect the public from harm.
-These elements are commonly divided into three broad categories: police, courts, and corrections.
-These three elements have the same basic function: To respond to crime.
-A crime is a violation of some criminal law with no legal justification or excuse.
+In this context, we can view the criminal justice system as a collection of rules and people (usually in public agencies) working together to protect the public from harm.
+Criminal justice texts commonly divide these into three broad categories: police, courts, and corrections.
+These three elements have the same primary function: To respond to crime.
+A crime violates some criminal law with no legal justification or excuse.
 Local, state, and federal governments can make criminal laws.
 The vast majority of criminal laws are a matter of state statutes.

-Saying that the criminal justice system has the purpose of “responding to crime” results in a dramatically oversimplified view of how the system works.
-Every agency within the criminal justice system will agree that it responds to crime, but we find profoundly different mission statements, goals, objectives, and methods among these myriad agencies.
-A major reason for these differences is that the public has several conflicting definitions of the concept of justice.
+Merely stating that the criminal justice system has the purpose of “responding to crime” results in a dramatically oversimplified view of how the system works.
+Every agency within the criminal justice system will agree that it responds to crime, but we find profoundly different mission statements, goals, objectives, and methods among these various agencies.
+A significant reason for these differences is that the public has several conflicting definitions of justice.

 Course Learning Objectives

 After completing this course, the student will be able to:

 - Describe an individual’s pathway from the first arrest to incarceration.

 - Describe the basic structure, function, and origin of each critical element of the criminal justice system and the juvenile justice system at the local, state, and federal levels of government.

 - Explain the roles of the various actors in the criminal justice process, and describe how constitutional safeguards limit the actions of these actors.